nicodebo/dotfiles/nvim/README.md

 # neovim

+## Files

-The configuration files are organized as follow:
+The configuration files are organized as follows:

 ```
 nvim